Deal Fatigue

 Deal Fatigue diagram

-The end result of deal fatigue is often different from and less beneficial than what the negotiating teams had hoped for at the beginning.
-Negotiations may even be abruptly abandoned just because the parties are exhausted.
 In a negotiation where one party feels disadvantaged, the parties may become involved in a bitter exchange of words and lose the gains already made in the negotiations.
 If parties in a negotiation experience deal fatigue, deal advisors should intervene to help the parties continue to negotiate without losing patience and work toward achieving a win-win outcome.

-Causes of deal fatigue
+Causes of Deal Fatigue

 The following are some of the common causes of deal fatigue in business negotiations:

-Unending deal process without a proper foundation
+An unending deal process without a proper foundation

 Sometimes, negotiations may keep moving from one step to another without adopting a clear timeline of when the process will end.
 This usually occurs when there is no consensus on the timeline of the negotiations from the start, and parties are just moving from one step to another without making any definitive progress.